CeFPro Connect

 Gerard Doyle, EMEA Head of Third Party Management and Procurement, SMBC Group

-DORA the enforcer - What do the new regulations mean for the UK?
+DORA the enforcer - What Do the New Regulations Mean for the UK?

 • DORA represents a major shift in regulatory expectations, demanding a more holistic approach to risk management beyond simple compliance, and urging financial institutions to integrate risk management deeply into their operations.